After years of shaving my legs and then epilating I’ve found myself wondering how to prevent ingrown hairs.

 This method can be used daily because it doesn’t damage the skin, it cleans it gently.
 Moisturize after.

 Another physical exfoliation option is getting exfoliation soaps that contain many oils plus oatmeal, sugar or salt.
-The oils help keep the skin hydrated.
+The oils should help keep the skin hydrated.

 These soaps can be used on a daily basis.
 Facial or body scrubs are also doing a great job.